Evercoder/culori/docs/api.md

 The resulting function accepts a single argument (a color object or a string), which it converts to the _mode_ color space if not already there.

-The _mode_ parameter can be omitted, in which case the mappe will iterate through all the channels in the color's original color space.
+The _mode_ parameter can be set to `null`, in which case the mapper will iterate through all the channels in the color's original color space.

 The _fn_ callback has the following signature: